EBI-Metagenomics/genome_uploader/README.md

 # Public bins and MAGs uploader
-Python script to prepare bins and MAGs upload to ENA (European Nucleotide Archive).
+Python script to prepare bins and MAGs upload to ENA in fasta format (European Nucleotide Archive).
 This script generates xmls and manifests necessary for submission with webin-cli.

 It takes as input one tsv (tab-separated values) table expecting the following columns:
   * _genome_name_: genome id (unique string identifier, shorter than 20 characters)